 Survivors should ask their medical team when they anticipate that their transition to survivorship and adult care will occur.
 While this usually occurs in the young adult years, the actual first visit with a new provider may occur at different ages for different patients depending on a number of factors such as when they were treated for their cancer, what types of treatment they had, what their risk of long term effects are, what other medical problems they currently have and their other transitions to adult life (like where and when they are transitioning to college, work or independent living).

 Some survivors may follow up with a cancer center or long-term cancer follow-up program and others may follow up with a primary care provider.
 Talk to your primary team about what is right for you.

 How to Transition to Adult Care

-- Have a copy of your treatment summary (diagnosis and treatments received) and your survivorship care plan (document containing recommended follow up from your oncologist).
+- Have a copy of your treatment summary (diagnosis and treatments received) and your survivorship care plan (document containing recommended follow-up from your oncologist).
+You can create a survivorship care plan using OncoLink's Smart ALACC tool.
 Not all adult doctors may be familiar with childhood cancer therapy so having this information and being an advocate for yourself is a good thing.

-- All survivors should continue life long follow up care both for general health and to screen for long term effects of cancer therapy.
+- All survivors should continue lifelong follow-up care both for general health and to screen for the long-term effects of cancer therapy.

 - Ask for recommendations for providers from your medical team, family, and friends.
 Finding a “good fit” is important.

 - Be honest!
 Tell your new provider about new symptoms, concerns, and health habits.

 - Continue to use your resources.
 Just because survivors become young adults does not mean they cannot use their supports including parents, friends, significant others, or support groups to ensure they are taking care of their health as best they can.